VFP-62/63 Shipmates and all other visitors Guest Book- PAGE 2

 Many friends and memories,

-[Webmaster's Note: The current picture of Gerald (click thumbnail above) is by the wheel well of RF-8 913 at Battleship Park, Mobile AL]
+[Webmaster's Note: (6/27/15) Sadly, Gerald passed away in February 2015 (see "In Memoriam") The current picture of Gerald (click thumbnail above) is by the wheel well of RF-8 913 at Battleship Park, Mobile AL]

 - 46. I am Jim Curry and was assigned to VFP-62 for my first Fleet Squadron tour from Jan 1961 to September 1963.
 My first deployment was on Intrepid from August 1961 to February 1962 with LCDR Frank Liberato as the OinC.
 We made a short 2 1/2 month deployment on Enterprise from late June to early October 1962 again with Frank Liberato as the OinC.

 After a short time back at Cecil, we deployed again on Enterprise for the Cuban Missile Crisis.
 I logged a lot of hours in 913, BuNo 145645 including two night missions to photograph the fence line surrounding Guantanamo Bay, Cuba during the crisis.
 The Marines at Gitmo heard noises on the other side of the fence at night and requested a recce mission to identify what was going on over the fence at night.

 The first mission on the evening of 5 November produced no results because the Photo Mates at Gitmo place the film in hypo first removing any images that were on the film.
 The second mission was flown on 27 November, but the film did not reveal any unusual details on the other side of the fence.

 On the first flight of 5 November, the occupants of the BOQ near the West perimeter fence thought the war has started when they heard the photo flares going off and saw the flash of the flares.